You’ve may have heard about it Grant Management.

 - Individual federal agency-specific regulations

-The goal of this section is to have a comprehensive list of what rules you have to follow as a federal grant recipient.
+The goal of this section is to have a comprehensive list of what rules you must follow as a federal grant recipient.

-This will also help employees new to grants have a better understanding of what is required when you receive federal funding.
+Taking a systematic approach is key to helping employees new to grants gain a better understanding of what is required when you receive federal funding.

 Section Three: Grant Lifecycle